ADBeta/psx-comBINe/README.md

 * 0.3.2 - Swap char* vect to string, and convert in file open routine
 * 0.4.2 - .cue file skimming complete.
 Bin files now have paths and filenames
 stored in the binFile vector ready for append and dump.
+* 0.4.3 - Moved some variables and types to common.h

 ## Licence
 This software is under the GPL (GPL3.0), please see LICENCE for information